Rivals of Aether

 “This game made me laugh to the point of tears.”

-“This game is beyond dead, and only kept relevant by the people who are already grandmasters at the game, or some poor soul who thought this could be a fun alternative to Smash Brothers while watching their favorite unfunny YouTuber showcase the incredible mod support this game has.”
+“This game is beyond dead, and only kept relevant from the people who are already grandmasters at the game, or some poor soul who thought this could be a fun alternative to Smash Brothers when watching their favorite unfunny YouTuber showcase the incredible mod support this game has.”

 “I'm not funny...”